L-Blondy/up-fetch/README.md

 The response is already **parsed** and properly **typed** based on the schema.

+_upfetch_ extends the native fetch API, which means all standard fetch options are available.

 ## ➡️ Key Features

 ### ✔️ Request Configuration